StephanKnox/real-estate-project/README.md

 # Getting the Data

-Main data source for the project is one of the most popular swiss real-estate web portals which also offers an API interface allowing to make requests and receive a very detailed description of a property.
+Main data source for this project is one of the most popular swiss real-estate web portals which also offers an API interface allowing to make requests and receive a very detailed description of a property.
-In order to make a call to an API it is necessary to provide a propery id (internal id of a property on the real-estate web portal).
+In order to make a call to an API it is necessary to provide a propery id (internal id of a property on the real-estate portal).
 There is also quite strict limit to the number of calls to the API, before receiving resource unavailable error.

 In order to get the propery id web scraping is needed, that is, get correctly rendered .html page and then scrape it for the